-- 1. To turn Scan ON, press the Menu button until the display indicates the type of scan you desire. - 2.
-Press the Select button to select the type of scan. - 3.
-Press the Scan button to turn ON. - The ( ) scan icon will be displayed, indicating scan is active.
-The radio will scan for activity in the trunked modes/ talkgroups or conventional channels that are defined in the scan list. - 4.
+- 1. To turn Scan ON, press the Scan button. - The () scan icon will be displayed, indicating scan is active.
+The radio will scan for activity in the trunked modes/ talkgroups or conventional channels that are defined in the scan list. - 2.
 To turn Scan OFF, press the Scan button again.

-NOTE: To initiate a call properly during scan mode, press the PTT button for a few seconds before speaking into the microphone.
+NOTE: To initiate a call properly during scan mode, press the PTT button for a few seconds.